rleungx/zaplint/README.md

 ## Features

+- Enforce capitalized log messages.
+- Enforce replacing `zap.Any` with the appropriate type.
 - Enforce a single key naming convention: snake_case, kebab-case, camelCase, or PascalCase.
-- Enforce capitalized log messages.
+- Exclude specified files or patterns from analysis.

 ## Installation